slatronica/google-ai-mode-optimization-tool/README.md

 ## Features

-- **WordPress Content Crawling**: Fetches all posts, pages, categories, and tags via wp-json API
+- **WordPress Content Crawling**: Fetches all posts, pages, categories, and tags via WordPress REST API or sitemap.xml
+- **Sitemap Support**: Can crawl via sitemap.xml when REST API is blocked or unavailable (handles nested sitemaps)
 - **Content Graph Construction**: Builds a knowledge graph of your site's content and internal links
 - **Query Pattern Analysis**: Uses Claude AI to identify complex queries and decomposition opportunities
 - **Semantic Clustering**: Groups related content using TF-IDF vectorization
 - **Multi-Source Optimization**: Identifies content that can serve multiple Google source types
 - **Actionable Recommendations**: Provides specific steps to optimize for query fan-out
 - **Visual Graph Export**: Creates interactive visualization of your content network
+- **Timestamped Reports**: All reports are saved in `reports/` directory with timestamps to prevent overwriting

 ## Installation